insthync/simple-photon2-networkmanager/README.md

 # simple-photon2-networkmanager
- A simple network manager for PUN users, make it more easier to manage online/offline scenes, default character prefabs, start points, game rules
+ A simple network manager for PUN2 users, make it more easier to manage online/offline scenes, default character prefabs, start points, game rules